ingridkandersen/Master-Project/statistics/README.txt

 1. volumes.sh
-Extracts all the volumetric data from the aseg.stats files for each timepoint Could probably be more efficient to type via some for loop, but it was sufficient for the small dataset.
+Extracts all the volumetric data from the aseg.stats files for each timepoint Could probably be more efficient to type via some for-loop, but it was sufficient for the small dataset.

 2. create_dataframe.py
 Creates a large dataframe consisting of all volumetric and CBF values for all ROIs for all participants and timepoints (so very large)